giant-consortium/cookbook/phenotyping.md

 Similary, two sets of variables may be provided for WHR if the variables used to derive primary WHR for GWAS and WHR adjusted for BMI  were measured at different times.
 As a result, the pipeline allows for different ages for height, BMI, WHR and WHRadjBMI to be provided.

-The output from this workflow will include:

-* a file for REGENIE containing values of ancestry-specific male and female inverse-normalised residuals.
-* a file for REGENIE containing continuous and categorical covariates specific to genotyping that were not incoporated into the residuals (if applicable)
-* tab delimited summaries of the phenotypes processed for GWAS
-* visualisation of raw, QCd', residualsised, and inverse-normalised values
-* sample lists for REGENIE that correspond to ancestry- and sex-stratified GWAS analysis